jacob-church/signal/edu/v3/SIMPLE_OPTIMIZATIONS.md

 this.stale = false;
 ```

-Evaluating this means tracking a Consumer's Producers, and since we're already
+Evaluating this means tracking a `Consumer`'s `Producer`s, and since we're
-linking in the other direction, thats not hard to achieve.
-However, once we have
+already linking in the other direction, thats not hard to achieve.
+However, once
-those links, we need a cheap and fast way (performance!) to check if those
+we have those links, we need a cheap and fast way (performance!) to check if
-Producers are holding a meaningful change to their values.
+those `Producer`s are holding a meaningful change to their values.

 ### Cheap comparisons

 We've already established that comparing values could be expensive, so we should
-hesitate a little to simply compare a Producers old value with its new value.
+hesitate a little to simply compare a `Producer`s old value with its new value.
 (Thats certainly an option, but let's treat it as the option of last resort for
 now.)